techidaily/site-win11-tips/source/_posts/5-ways-to-permanently-disable-microsoft-defender-in-windows-11.md

 4. Locate and click on the Microsoft Defender Antivirus option.
 Double-click on the**Turn-off Microsoft Defender Antivirus** policy to edit its settings.
 ![Disable Windows Defender Using Group Policy Editor](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/disable-windows-defender-using-group-policy-editor.jpg)
 5. Select the**Enabled** radio button and click on the**Apply** button.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlYIdWQc-jw?si=ZQ5809CbQGEar0vg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 6. Lastly, click on the**OK** button and close the Group Policy Editor.
 Restart your system and open Windows Security.

-<!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4721564&QTY=1&AFFILIATE=108875&CART=1">Power Tools add-on for Google Sheets, 12-month subscription</a>
-<!-- affiliate ads end -->
 ### 2\.
 Disable Microsoft Defender Using Registry Editor

  Windows 11 Home users cannot use the Group Policy Editor.
 But you can tweak the registry to disable Microsoft Defender on your system.
 However, before making any changes, please create a registry backup and create a system restore point.
 That way, you can always undo any changes you make to the registry.